jasonlozada/Cs111-Notes/lecture_notes/lec3.md

 Side ffects lead to unexpected behaviors and the resulting bugs can be hard to find. **TIP** Avoid ALL side effects in complex systems.

 ### Abstractions
+Many things an OS handles are complex due to varieties of hardware, software, configurations.
+The operating system creates, manages, and exports such abstractions.

+### Critical OS Abstractions
+THe OS provides some core abstractions that our computational model relies on and build others on top of those (ex: Memory abstractions, processor abstractions, communications abstractions)

+### Abstractions of Memory
+Many resources used by programs and people relate to data storage (i.e. variables, chunks of allocated memory, files, database records, messages to be sent and received).
+They all have some similar properties: you **read** and you **write** them.

+### Some Complicating Factors
+1. Persistent (things you want to stay: file system) vs. Transient memory (when machine is off, you don't expect to see the same values of RAM)
+2. Size of memory operations
+    - Size the user/app wants to work with
+    - Size the physical device actually works with
+3. Coherence and atomicity
+    - Coherence: wrting in location x and then reading that location, there should be the same value that was written when it is read.
+    - Atomicity: All or none info
+4. Latency
+5. Same abstraction might be implemented with many different physical devices (possibily of very different types)

+### Where Do the Conplications Come From?